Elizabeth Goldstein, Executive Vice President

 Emily Keim, Communications & Marketing Vice President

 Emily joined the Junior League of Phoenix in May 2019 as a transfer from the Junior League of Dallas.
 Emily has served on various committees during her career in the Junior League, from Donor Development, to Provisional Advisors, to Marketing & Communications, including Vice Chair of the Digital Media committee in 2020-21.
+Emily also currently serves as a Board of Director for the Junior League of Phoenix Foundation.

 Born and raised in Houston, Texas, Emily earned a Bachelor of Science in Psychology from The University of Texas at Dallas and a Master of Science in Project Management from The University of Southern California.
 Emily also holds a Certified Project Manager (CPM) certification from PMLG and is currently working towards her Project Management Professional (PMP) certification.
-Emily’s professional background is in digital marketing and project management, and she is currently a Senior Project Manager for iCrossing, a marketing agency owned by Hearst.
+Emily’s professional background is in digital marketing and project management, and she is currently a Project Manager for iCrossing, a marketing agency owned by Hearst.

 Kristen Leonard, Community Vice President